PatrikAAberg/dmce/README.md

 # Example: How to use dmce trace

-Clone the dmce-examples git and enter the directory:
+Please note that this walkthrough assumes you use the install alternative 1 above.
+Let's go: Clone the dmce-examples git and enter the directory:

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git
     $ cd dmce-examples